 Despite these differences, there is clearly overlap between the concepts of ILO 111 discrimination and unlawful discrimination.
 It is important to clearly differentiate the two as there are distinct legal regimes for the resolution of complaints of ILO 111 discrimination and unlawful discrimination.
-Notably, remedies are available from the Federal Court and FMC in unlawful discrimination matters: such remedies are not available for ILO 111 discrimination matters.
+Notably, remedies are available from the Federal Court and FMC in unlawful discrimination matters: such remedies are not available for ILO 111 discrimination matters.11

-Part II Division 4 of the AHRC Act provides for a range of functions to be exercised by the Commission in relation to equal opportunity in employment and ILO 111 discrimination, including the function of inquiring into acts or practices that may constitute such discrimination.11 The Commission has the function of endeavouring, where appropriate, to effect a settlement of a matter which gives rise to an inquiry.
-If settlement is not achieved and the Commission is of the view that the act or practice constitutes ILO 111 discrimination, the Commission is to report to the Minister in relation to the inquiry.12
+Part II Division 4 of the AHRC Act provides for a range of functions to be exercised by the Commission in relation to equal opportunity in employment and ILO 111 discrimination, including the function of inquiring into acts or practices that may constitute such discrimination.12 The Commission has the function of endeavouring, where appropriate, to effect a settlement of a matter which gives rise to an inquiry.
+If settlement is not achieved and the Commission is of the view that the act or practice constitutes ILO 111 discrimination, the Commission is to report to the Minister in relation to the inquiry.13

 9 Regulation 4.
 10 See RDA pt II; SDA pt II; DDA pt 2; ADA pt 4.

-11 See AHRC Act ss 31(b), 32(1).